29decibel/hackernews-feed/README.md

 * a RSS generator to generate the rss from the previous result
 * heroku friendly

+## What it would look like in Feedly
 ![ScreenShot](http://29decibel.github.com/hackernews-feed/images/hackernews-feed.png)

 ## Deploy to heroku